Running Wild Last Updated: August 2021

 Manchester’s highly regarded Lutz Children’s Museum oversees the activities at the nearby Oak Grove Nature Center, a 52-acre preserve featuring a pond, covered bridge and walking trails.
 The museum’s programs onsite include bird searches, bug hunts and the doings many years ago of the local Podunk Tribe of Native Americans.

 Kids wondering what they can do to have a positive impact on the future of Connecticut’s wildlife and other natural resources might well benefit (and greatly enjoy) a visit to Sessions Woods Wildlife Management Area in Burlington.
 Here, the state Department of Energy & Environmental Protection runs regular programs, demonstrations and workshops pertaining to wildlife and natural resource management – as well as miles of hiking trails.
+Due to Covid-19, programming may be limited.
+Check back frequently for updates on events and guidelines, and be sure to enjoy the hiking trails!

 Denison Pequotsepos Nature Center in Mystic is a 300-acre preserve that offers eight miles of trails for hiking, walking and excellent birding near the shoreline.
 The nature center also offers a museum and small meadow theater, live reptiles, amphibians and birds of prey.
 There are also on-site picnic areas.